Pylons/pyramid_cookbook/docs/auth/jwt_auth.rst

 It may be "out of scope" for your application to generate the JWT, but usually it's required, so I will include an example here, using the `PyJWT <https://pyjwt.readthedocs.io/en/stable/>`_ library.

-So, let's start off with a basic Pyramid login view, that takes a username and password from the request
+So, let's start off with a basic Pyramid login view that takes a username and password from the request.

 .. code-block:: python